 Immediately after conviction – if the defendant is sentenced to jail time, he or she is allowed to have someone visit them within the first 72 hours of their arrival at the prison.
 This is known as a ‘reception visit’.
 A visiting order is not needed.

 During the prison sentence, a convicted prisoner is entitled to one social visit per fortnight and one weekend visit every four weeks.
 These visits can be up to one hour long.
 A visiting order is needed.
 The prison governor can decide to allow additional visits under certain circumstances.

 How Long Are Prison Visits?

 Prison visits are 1 hour long.

 During a social visit, the prisoner can see three adults and accompanying children.
 Children under 18 cannot visit a prisoner alone; an adult must accompany them.

 What’s allowed during a prison visit?

-If prison guards believe there is a reasonable risk that the visitor will smuggle contraband to the prisoner, then they may decide that any visits should be ‘closed visits’.
+If prison guards believe there is a reasonable risk that the visitor will smuggle contraband to the prisoner, they may decide that any visits should be ‘closed visits’.
 The exact nature of a closed visit depends on the prison’s facilities.
-The visit may be placed under strict supervision, or the prisoner and visitor may be kept physically separate with a pane of glass.
+The visit may be under strict supervision, or the prisoner and visitor may be kept physically separate with a pane of glass.
 Closed visits do not impact the prisoner’s entitlement to visitors and usually only last for three months, after which the decision should be reviewed.